• Blog

 About Us

-The Maryland Poison Center (MPC) is certified by the American Association of Poison Control Centers as a regional poison control center.
+The Maryland Poison Center (MPC) is certified by the American Association of Poison Control Centers as the regional poison control center for the State of Maryland and District of Columbia.
 It has provided poisoning treatment advice, education, and prevention services to Marylanders since 1972.

 • Drugs and medicines